lbchanjr/Alien-Addition/README.md

 # UFO-Invasion-Addition-Game

-MADS4007 Project - An Educational Alien Shooter Web App for Kids (App can be played online using this link: https://alienaddition.louisechan.ca/)
+MADS4007 Project - An Educational Alien Shooter Web App for Kids.
+(App can be played online using this link: https://alienaddition.louisechan.ca/)

 PROBLEM DESCRIPTION